-Often linked to illegal gambling, organized crime, money laundering, robberies and other violent activities, these predatory machines put our communities and our families at risk as they spread like a wildfire across Kentucky.
+Illegal gambling is often linked to organized crime, money laundering, robberies and other violent crimes that put our communities and our families at risk.
+Responsible gaming demands strong oversight and regulation to ensure public safety.

 Thousands of illegal and unregulated gaming machines, commonly referred to as “gray machines” or “skill games,” are quickly proliferating in communities across Kentucky.
 These predatory machines are not located in established gaming facilities.
 They are not run by gaming professionals.
 And they are not monitored by state regulators like legally authorized gaming venues.
 Instead, they’re taking up shop in our corner convenience stores just down the street from our kids’ schools.
 And we need your help to stop them!